It Kills Me

-"It Kills Me" is a R&B single by Melanie Fiona as the second U.S. single (third in Canada after "Give It to Me Right") from The Bridge.
+"It Kills Me" is a song recorded by Melanie Fiona and released as the second single from The Bridge.
+It was written by Andrea Martin, Robert Littlejohn Jr., Leon Carr, Earl Shulman, and Gerell Brewer, and produced by Jay Fenix & Andrea Martin.
 The track spent nine weeks as number-one on the US Billboard R&B singles chart.
 The track also peaked just outside the Top 40 on the Billboard Hot 100, peaking at 43.
 Fiona received a Grammy nomination in the category of Best Female R&B Vocal Performance for the track, however, the Grammy was awarded to Beyoncé for "Single Ladies (Put a Ring on It)".
 The song samples "(Hey There) Lonely Girl" by The Softones.

 The official remix features rapper Ghostface Killah.

+Music video

+The music video, "It Kills Me", was directed by Armen Djerrahian in 2009 and features Adam Rodriguez as Melanie's love interest.